Dezomorfin/singleton-pattern/README.md

 Implementation through the inner class.

 What is the peculiarity of the inner class?
-It allows us, again, to implement a lazy implementation due to the peculiarities of Java itself.
+It allows us to implement a lazy implementation due to the peculiarities of Java itself.
 The fact is that internal classes are loaded only when we refer to them for the first time - in contrast to the "external" classes, which are loaded immediately when the program starts.